TrueWinter/blog/_posts/2019-12-08-how-not-to-write-software.md

 So the program is connecting directly to the database, not using a web API.
-But that connection string doesn’t have a password, how can it connect to a database.
+But that connection string doesn’t have a password, how can it connect to a database?
 At this point, I thought there would be some code to add the logged in user’s password and use that to connect to the database.
 But let’s go back to the first code sample. `frmMain.sConnectionStr` could give some information into how it works.